welchbj/tt/README.rst

 Synopsis
 --------

 tt is a Python library and command-line tool for working with Boolean expressions.
+This README provides a high level glance at the project; please check out the `project site`_ for more information.

 Installation
 ------------